23 Tops Tips For Selling To Schools in 2023

 8. Develop your social media presence

-Using Twitter, Facebook, LinkedIn and Google+ is an effective way to engage with schools and education groups.
-The following groups, hashtags and communities are a good place to start: Twitter's #ukedchat, #uksbmchat, #sltchat, @middleleaders, @incensu - LinkedIn's school procurement, headteachers, school business managers and Google+'s UK Education, UK school procurement and UK school finance.
-It's well worth remembering however that these networks provide an opportunity to open up the conversation with schools and build relationships rather that give them the latest sales patter.
+Have a robust social media scheduling system in place which pushes content out particularly to Twitter and LinkedIn as the most effective platforms for the UK education sector. ng Twitter, Facebook and LinkedIn is an effective way to engage with schools and education groups.
+The following groups, hashtags and communities are a good place to start: Twitter's #ukedchat, #uksbmchat, #sltchat, @middleleaders, @incensu - LinkedIn's school procurement, headteachers, school business managers and UK education.
+It's well worth remembering however that these networks provide an opportunity to open up the conversation with schools and build relationships rather than give them the latest sales patter.

 9. Get to grips with Google Adwords

-With 64 per cent of schools doing a general internet search for some of their suppliers last year it is easy to see how important your position in search engine results are in getting business from schools.
-Other than investment in search engine optimisation a quick way to ensure you are found when schools are searching is to run a pay per click campaign - and let's remember that 78 per cent of survey respondents prefer to search the internet for suppliers.
+With 64 per cent of schools doing a general internet search for some of their suppliers last year it is easy to see how important your position in search engine results is in getting business from schools.
+Other than investment in search engine optimisation a quick way to ensure you are found when schools are searching is to run a pay-per-click campaign - and let's remember that 78 percent of survey respondents prefer to search the internet for suppliers.

 10. Attend trade shows

 There are an increasing number of education trade shows and exhibitions throughout the year and in different parts of the country.
-The key ones to look out for are The Education Show (NEC Birmingham), The Academies Show (NEC Birmingham and London ExCeL ), The Nursery and Primary Show (Bournemouth BIC), The Higher and Further Education Show (Olympia London).
-Trade shows are an effective way of developing face to face relationships with schools bearing in mind 37 per cent of schools said they would consider trade shows as one way of sourcing suppliers this year.
+The key ones to look out for are The Schools and Academies Show, BETT, The Northern, Southern and Eastern Regional Education Shows, The Nursery and Primary Show, Childcare and Education Expo and The Higher and Further Education Show to name a few.
+Trade shows and conferences are an effective way of developing face-to-face relationships with school leaders and education influencers bearing in mind well over a third of schools said they would consider trade shows as one way of sourcing suppliers this year.
+While exhibiting at trade shows and conferences can cost more than other forms of education marketing it can also prove a good return on investment if executed and followed up well.
+Incensu members receive generous discounts off many of the leading education trade shows saving suppliers well in excess of their Incensu subscription.

 11. Know your target market

 Be clear on the people in schools you need to target as this will be different according to your particular business.
-Do you need to target the overall financial decision makers such as headteachers or school business managers or are you targeting the influencers such as heads of department?
+Do you need to target the overall financial decision-makers such as headteachers or school business leaders or are you targeting the influencers such as heads of department?
 You may need to identify the phase you are concentrating on such as key stage 4, early years or higher education or perhaps a subject area such as science, technology or the arts.
-Once you have identified your target more specifically you can be more focused with your marketing.
+Once you have identified your target more specifically you can be more focused on your marketing.
+It's well worth remembering that it's not only the headteachers and senior staff who hold the purse strings, department heads and coordinators often have significant budgets to use for products and services that benefit their classes and year groups.

 12. Consider your message

-Re-think your message for this academic year.
+Re-think your message for 2023.
 It needs to take into account any changes to the education system this year or any developments in your industry.
 Consider whether your message is compelling for schools.
 Ensure your message conveys how you can bring value to a school giving a school reason to buy from your business over your competitors.
+Your 'value for money' message needs to be on point in 2023 as financial pressures continue to be at the forefront of school leaders' minds.

 13. Understand your reputation is your most prized asset